 Dawning Decor Studio is a creative art space and teaching venue.
-I teach mosaic art, concrete sculpture and decorative paint finishes.
+I teach mosaic art and concrete sculpture.

 BUSINESS ACTIVITIES & OBJECTIVES

-The biggest influence in my work is colour and texture – my upbringing in Australia, my years travelling, especially in the Middle East and Europe have stayed with me and play a major role in my work.
-Working in construction for years I saw so much texture – metals, ceramics, wood, concrete etc – but also so much waste and too much going to landfill!
+The biggest influence in my work is texture – my upbringing in Australia, my years travelling, especially in the Middle East and Europe have stayed with me and play a major role in my work.
+Working in construction for years I saw so much texture – metals, ceramics, wood, concrete etc – but also much waste and too much going to landfill!
 Since my teenage years I've had a passion for making things from discarded materials.
-I see a new life in interesting blank forms.
-I progressed through many crafts including decoupage, paper mache, wood finishing, patchwork quilting – always giving new life to old materials.
-Furniture restoration, concrete sculpture and mosaics have developed from these beginnings and continue to be my passions.
+I tried my hand at many things, including decoupage, paper mache, wood finishing, patchwork quilting – always giving new life to old materials.
+My passion for mosaic is influenced from these beginnings and continues to fire me.

 It's all about the materials!
 Texture and colour fire my imagination.

 128 Pleasant Ridge Road, Brantford ON N3R 0B8, Canada